KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Centropic integration increases coherent self-possession.

-Entropic inverse motion intensifies or resolves fragmentation according to the Khaonic Tree.
+Entropic inverse motion intensifies, stabilizes, or carries fragmentation toward exhaustion according to the Khaonic Tree.

 The inverse being may stabilize in inverse Form, but this is not fulfillment in the centropic sense.
 It is inverse formalization, mimetic recurrence, or collapse-oriented patterning according to its arc.